Dr Janine Hayward

-Hayward J.K., Gould, C., Palluotto, E., Kitson, E.C. and Spector, A. (20XX).
-Interventions promoting family involvement with care homes following placement of a relative with dementia: A systematic review.
+Hayward J.K., Gould, C., Palluotto, E., Kitson, E.C. and Spector, A. (2021).
+Family involvement with care homes following placement of a relative living with dementia: A review.
+Ageing & Society, 1-46.

 Chartered Clinical Psychologist in London with specialism in Cancer, Depression and Couples Therapy

 to book a session or for a free brief chat